Run-flat tire

-A run-flat tire (RFT) is a pneumatic vehicle tire designed to resist the effects of deflation when punctured, allowing the vehicle to continue to be driven at reduced speeds for limited distances.
+A run-flat tire or run-flat tyre (RFT) is a pneumatic vehicle tire designed to resist the effects of deflation when punctured, allowing the vehicle to continue to be driven at reduced speeds for limited distances.
 First developed by tire manufacturer Michelin in the 1930s, run-flat tires were introduced to the public market in the 1980s.

 Technologies

 There are three basic technologies currently available, described below.

 Self-supporting

 The origins of the commercial self-supporting run-flat tire started in 1935 with a tire that had a fabric inner tire.
 The tire was advertised as a protection against blowouts, a common and dangerous occurrence in the 1930s.

 In 1934, Michelin introduced a tire that was based on technology developed for local commuter trains and trolleys.
 It had a safety rim inside the tire which if punctured would run on a special foam lining.
 The tire was sold for military use and for specialized vehicles like bank armoured cars.
 It was advertised as "semi-bulletproof".
 While the tire performed as advertised it was far too expensive to be a feasible option for most private automobile users.

 In 1958, Chrysler teamed with Goodyear Tire and Rubber Company to offer Captive Air run-flat tires using an interlining to carry the weight.

 In 1972 Dunlop launched the Total Mobility Tyre (later Denovo) "fail-safe" wheel and tire system that became optional equipment on the Rover P6 3500 in 1973, and by 1983 evolved into the TD/Denloc which became standard equipment across the whole Austin Metro range.

 Most recently, Bridgestone and Pirelli run-flat tires are supplied on some new model BMW cars.
 The automaker promoted these as a safety feature and as an alternative to carrying a spare tire.